hjhopp/project-move/build-log.md

 Wow, getting this started is stupid

 *SOLUTION* The link sent through the `npm start` script doesn't work.
 But, using the link sent from the desktop XDE app *does*.

+### Notes

+Running Expo in dev mode gives warnings and the ability to do hot fixes / tweaks with immediate visibility, but the app will run slower.
+Test performance not in dev mode.